gleisonsdm/Kuifje-Documentation/Chapter 05/Boolean.md

 ## And

-The And operator is used to verify if two conditions are true in the same time.
+The And operator is used to verify if two conditions are true at the same time.

 #